 - 1099-NEC (formerly 1099-MISC) for income from contract work over $600

 - 1099-DIV for earnings from stocks and mutual funds

-- 1099-INT for interest from bank accounts and CDs
+- 1099-INT for interest from bank accounts, CDs, and other accounts

 - 1099-B for income from selling stocks, bonds, or mutual funds